 By managing the “top of the funnel” for our partners, we enable recruiters to focus their time and attention on the bottom of the funnel, providing them with a steady stream of qualified candidates to share with their hiring managers.

-Talent Acquisition leaders lean on us to help make their recruiters more successful by allowing them to focus on higher-touch aspects of the recruiting lifecycle.
-Recruiters love leaders who free them from the burden of sourcing.
+Talent Acquisition leaders lean on us to help make their recruiters more successful by allowing them to focus on higher-touch aspects of the recruiting lifecycle and freeing them from the burden of sourcing!

 Makena Partners was established in 2012 as a recruiting services firm focused on results.